1 9 6 5 – 1 9 6 7 (USA)

-The CO was the wide-eyed, bumbling Captain Wilton Parmenter (Ken Berry), who had been promoted from Private during the last days of the Civil War (from a private in the Quartermaster Corps in charge of officers’ laundry) when he accidentally led a charge towards the enemy with a sneeze that sounded like “Charge!” and brought about a victory over the Confederates
+The CO was the wide-eyed, bumbling Captain Wilton Parmenter (Ken Berry) who had been promoted during the last days of the Civil War (from a private in the Quartermaster Corps in charge of officers’ laundry) when he accidentally led a charge toward the enemy with a sneeze that sounded like “Charge!” and brought about a victory over the Confederates

-Assigned to Fort Courage to replace the retiring commander “Cannonball” Bill McCormick (Willard Waterman), Parmenter finds that reveille is played at 10 am “because of the three hour time difference” and that even though rations and pay allotments are drawn for 30 men, only 17 are stationed at the fort (the other 13 are allegedly “Indian scouts out on patrol”).
+Assigned to Fort Courage to replace the retiring commander “Cannonball” Bill McCormick (Willard Waterman), Parmenter finds that Reveille is played at 10 am “because of the three hour time difference” and that even though rations and pay allotments are drawn for 30 men, only 17 are stationed at the fort (the other 13 are allegedly “Indian scouts out on patrol”).